SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Educator and Advocate

 Henry Tourner Asher was known for dependability, service, education, and advocacy.
 He supported youth, higher education, religious affairs, and equal rights.
-His life reflected quiet strength and steady commitment.

 Asher pursued education across several institutions and built a career tied to learning, service, and public contribution.
-His background showed strong discipline and a belief in preparing young people for higher purpose.

 Read Official Biography